jonescha1/wordleClone/README.md

 This project has been a great learning experience for me and I am well aware there are more efficient ways to go about creating this game.
 However, given the alotted timeframe as well as my current experience, I hope to dive back into this task in the future in order to complete it with no bugs as well as adding additional touches like keeping the current users score, giving the user the option to make the game easier or harder etc.

 BUGS TO FIX: 1.
 The if the user enters in a word that has more than 2 of the same characters, the code will still execute and show BOTH of those characters as being in the correct word and if they are in the correct position.
 In other words, the code does not check to see how many duplicates of the same character are in the correct word.
 2. The code does not check to see if the entered word IS a word or within the word list therefore allowing the user to enter random characters or even 5 of the same letters.

+RUNNING THE APPLICATION:

+  1. Fork the repo on Github to your personal Github page.
+  2. Clone YOUR repo from your page to a location on your computer.
+  3. Open the project in a code editor.
+  4. Pull up your console and navigate to the root folder of the project
+  5. Type in npm install and wait for the all the dependencies to download.
+  6. After all dependencies are installed, type npm start.
+This will start a webserver on your local machine which will start the application.